tfsec/tfsec.github.io/_docs/aws/autoscaling/no-public-ip.md

 ---
+title: aws-autoscaling-no-public-ip
-title: A resource has a public IP address.
+description: A resource has a public IP address.
 shortcode: aws-autoscaling-no-public-ip
 legacy: AWS012
 summary: A resource has a public IP address.